mruiz7797/double-seven-guitars/docs/testing.md

 ### Method for testing and breakpoints used

-I will use google chrome and firefox developer tools "responsive" mode to slowly move the screen to make it continuously larger within certain breakpoints.
+I will use Google Chrome and Firefox developer tools in "responsive" mode to slowly move the screen to make it continuously larger within certain breakpoints.

-I have used the bootstrap breakpoints for this testing.
+I have used the Bootstrap breakpoints for this testing.

 I will also test the exact resolutions of a common mobile, tablet and monitor.
 I used 360x800, 768x1024 and 1920x1080.
 I decided these based on popularity of use using [this](https://www.linkedin.com/pulse/most-popular-screen-resolutions-mobile-tablet-desktop-elziady/) article.

 ### Testing

-All pages were tested, and developer tools were used on both chrome and firefox.
+All pages were tested, and developer tools were used on both Chrome and Firefox.

 |   Screen width | Expected Outcome  | Pass/Fail |
 | ---------------------------- | ------------- | --------- |